-2.1 The experiment
+2.1 The Experiment

 The simulated experiment is closely based on that described by Beer [3, 4].
-The required behaviour is to dynamically discriminate between a circular object and a diamond-shaped object.
-Discrimination is manifested as catch and avoidance behaviours for circles and diamonds, respectively (see Figure 1 for a depiction of the agent and its controller).
+The required behavior is to dynamically discriminate between a circular object and a diamond-shaped object.
+Discrimination is manifested as catch and avoidance behaviors for circles and diamonds, respectively (see Figure 1 for a depiction of the agent and its controller).

 The arena is a rectangular area 200 wide by 275 high.
-Circular objects are of diameter 30 and diamonds have side length 30.
+Circular objects are of diameter 30, and diamonds have side length 30.
 Objects fall straight down from the top of the arena towards the agent with speed 3.
-In theory both behaviours are tested at 24 equispaced points in the x-axis interval [-50, 50].
-However, the use of a symmetrical controller means that only the left-hand 12 tests need be conducted as behaviour on the right-hand side of the arena is identical to that on the left.
-The agent has an antagonistic motor pair aligned to the horizontal axis.
+In theory both behaviors are tested at 24 equispaced points in the x-axis interval [-50, 50].
+However, the use of a symmetrical controller means that only the left-hand 12 tests need be conducted, as behavior on the right-hand side of the arena is identical to that on the left.
+The agent has an antagonistic motor pair aligned with the horizontal axis.
 The network outputs set the two motor speeds, and the agent's horizontal velocity is the sum of the two opposing motor outputs.
-The transfer function for the motor pair is given by:
+The transfer function for the motor pair is given by where N_l and N_r are the outputs from the left and right MSD network readouts, respectively, and θ is a constant that biases the motor activation points.
+Due to the use of the logistic function σ , each motor saturates at 0 for its minimum and 1 for its maximum.
+This, together with the use of a multiplier of 5 on the result of the sum, specifies a horizontal velocity in the range of [-5, 5].